 PET is an acronym for Positron Emission Tomography, while CT stands for Computed Tomography.
 A CT scan usually gives us an idea of the structural changes of the parts/tissues/organs in the body.
 Thus, CT will give us what is called anatomical imaging.
 However, CT cannot give us the details of the metabolic activity going on in the specific part/tissue/organ in the body, which can be achieved by PET.
 Thus, PET will give us what is called functional imaging.

 Let us take an example of a cancerous growth in Liver.
 CT will show the images of the liver with its shape, changes in the size and any other properties such as color, which might be due to the presence of cancer.
 PET will capture how these cancer tissues or cells are moving or spreading.
+So, a combination of both PET and CT images of the body not only gives the anatomy and changes in the structure of the part, but also how the part is functioning.

 For more technical details on PET-CT scan, interested readers might want to see the following web resources: